mestrode/Lin-Interface-Library/README.md

 I've used a TJA1020 Transceiver on HW side in my project.
 The chip contains a statemachine, which needs to be controlled before you will be able to write or receive data.
 To keep thinks easy, I created a derived class (from this one) which consider the statemachine every time using the bus: https://github.com/mestrode/Lin-Transceiver-Library

 # example
+Need a basic example: Take a look into the example folder.

-Take a look into this repo to see, how this works: https://github.com/mestrode/IBS-Sensor-Library
+More complex example: Take a look into this repo to see, how this works: https://github.com/mestrode/IBS-Sensor-Library

 This code calls some methods of BatSensor which utilizes the Lin-Interface